-It is clear from each of Figs.~\ref{fig:Figure1}, \ref{fig:Figure2} and \ref{fig:Figure3}, that the spectral properties of each of these fields are distinct.
+It is clear from each of figures~\ref{fig:b_spec_50_1}, \ref{fig:n_spec_50} and \ref{fig:u_spec_50}, that the spectral properties of each of these fields are distinct.
 In addition, the properties of each field vary in time.
-The simulation times considered here, $0.8 \leq t \leq 1.725 \Gyr$, are all much greater than SN-driven hydrodynamics reaches a statistical steady state, which occurs at about $400 \Myr$.
+The simulation times considered here, $0.8 \leq t \leq 1.725 \Gyr$, are all well after the SN-driven hydrodynamics has reached a statistically-steady state, which occurs at about $400 \Myr$.
 Thus, we are confident that any changes in time result from the evolution of the mean-field dynamo, which evolves over a time-scale of order $\Gyr$.

 It would therefore seem most appropriate to select different smoothing lengths to obtain the fluctuations, depending on both the variable considered and the simulation time.
 However, complications would then arise with the interpretation of results obtained from such choices.
 The sensitivity of the results to any change in smoothing length would have to be considered.
 Theories based on a filtering approach to the MHD equations requires a consistent filter as the averaging operator.
 Hence, applying different smoothing lengths for each variable would introduce new difficulties when trying to interpret the mean fields and moments of the fluctuating fields as solutions of the filtered equations.
 In addition, complications could arise when selecting a smoothing scale for moments computed from multiple basic variables, such as the kinetic energy $\rho \boldsymbol{u}^{2}$.
 A time dependent smoothing length could be used, interpreted as a change in the grid scale of such a simulation.